The Complete Guide To Restless Legs

 Ruling Out Potential Causes

-The signs and symptoms of Restless Leg Syndrome may be connected to other health issues.
-A physician will want to rule these out for a more accurate diagnosis.
-Laboratory tests can be used to rule out factors such as iron deficiency anemia (a separate condition caused by an iron deficiency), kidney failure, and pregnancy.
+The signs and symptoms of Restless Legs Syndrome may be connected to other health issues.
+Laboratory tests can be used to rule out if iron deficiency anemia (a separate condition caused by an iron deficiency), kidney failure, and pregnancy.
 Blood tests may help to identify medical disorders or iron deficiencies associated with restless leg syndrome.

 Restless Legs in Pregnancy